Guides

 Common silent killers

 Chlorinated tap water suppresses wild yeast.
 Either filter it or let a jug sit out for 24 hours so the chlorine evaporates.
 A lid screwed on too tight builds CO2 pressure that can suppress activity (and occasionally pop).
-The fridge slows the colony to almost nothing - moving from fridge straight to a feed without a counter-acclimation step often looks like death.
+The fridge slows the colony to almost nothing - moving from fridge straight to a feed without a counter-acclimation step often looks like death (see how to store and revive from the fridge).

 When to truly start over